Skip to content

 Papyrus Sheets

 The Egyptians learned how to make durable sheets of parchment from the papyrus plant.
-It was used for important documents and religious texts.
-The Egyptians kept the process to make the sheets a secret so they could sell the parchment to other civilizations such as Ancient Greece.
+They used parchment for essential documents and religious texts.
+The Egyptians kept the process of making the sheets a secret so they could sell the parchment to other civilizations, such as Ancient Greece.
 Papyrus sheets are the earliest paper-like material.
-Before this all other civilisations used stone, clay tablets, animal hide, wood materials or wax as a writing surface.
-Papyrus was, for over 3000 years, the most important writing material in the ancient world.
+Before this, all other civilisations used stone, clay tablets, animal hides, wood materials, or wax as a writing surface.
+For over 3000 years, Papyrus was the most important writing material in the ancient world.

 Makeup

-The Egyptian invented eye makeup as far back as 4000 B.C.
+The Egyptians invented eye makeup as far back as 4000 B.C.
 All Egyptians wore makeup, even the men.
 They made a dark eye makeup called kohl from soot and other minerals.
-The makeup was a fashion statement, but it was also used for protecting their skin from the hot desert sun.
+The makeup was a fashion statement, but it was also used to protect their skin from the hot desert sun.
 They also made green eye makeup with malachite to tint the ointment.
 Many wore the kohl ointment on their eye in the design of a cat’s eye or “Eye of Horus”.

 Toothpaste

-Because their bread had so much grit and sand in it, the Egyptians had a lot of problems with their teeth.
-They invented the toothbrush and toothpaste in order to take care of their teeth.
-They used a wide variety of ingredients to make their toothpaste including ashes, eggshells, and even powdered ox hooves.
-A toothpaste recipe and a how-to-brush your teeth guide written on a papyrus from the fourth century AD describes how to mix precise amounts of ingredients to create a “powder for white and perfect teeth.”
+Because their bread had so much grit and sand, the Egyptians had many problems with their teeth.
+They invented the toothbrush and toothpaste to take care of their teeth.
+They used various ingredients to make their toothpaste, including ashes, eggshells, and powdered ox hooves.
+A toothpaste recipe and a how-to-brush your teeth guide written on a papyrus from the fourth century AD describes how to mix precise ingredients to create a “powder for white and perfect teeth.”

 Wigs

 The Egyptians were the first to invent the wig.
-During the hot summers many Egyptians shaved their heads to keep them clean and prevent pests such as head lice.
-Although priests remained bald as part of their purification rituals, those that could afford it had wigs made in various styles and set with perfumed beeswax.
-Wigs were made out of real hair and the majority of wigs were long in length.
+During the hot summers, many Egyptians shaved their heads to keep them clean and prevent pests such as head lice.
+Although priests remained bald as part of their purification rituals, those who could afford it had wigs made in various styles and set with perfumed beeswax.
+Wigs were made out of real hair and most were long in length.

 Ox-drawn Plough

 The Egyptians were among the first societies to use an ox-drawn plough for farming.
-Early designs were connected to the horns of cattle but proved to interfere with the animal’s ability to breathe.
+Early designs were connected to cattle horns but proved to interfere with the animal’s ability to breathe.
 Later versions incorporated a system of straps and were much more effective.
-The plough revolutionised farming in ancient Egypt and, combined with the use of the Nile River, made farming easier for the Egyptians than perhaps any other society of the time.
+The plough revolutionised farming in ancient Egypt and, combined with the use of the Nile River, made farming more accessible for the Egyptians than perhaps any other society.

 Engineering

-The Egyptians created dams, canals and irrigation systems.
-The Egyptians used these to harness the Nile river’s yearly flood and bring water to distant fields.
-This was revolutionary for Egyptian farmers as they faced the problem of the Nile over flooding every year.
+The Egyptians created dams, canals, and irrigation systems.
+They used these to harness the Nile River’s yearly flood and bring water to distant fields.
+This was revolutionary for Egyptian farmers, who faced the problem of the Nile overflowing every year.

-The plants would wither and die as soon as the floodwaters subsided and the fields dried out.
-The Nile left behind mud that required copious amounts of watering in the scorching Egyptian sun.
-In order to avoid having to constantly obtain water from the river, the ancient Egyptians attempted to capture as much flood water as they could.
-To capture and store the water, they built reservoirs out of mud bricks.
-They also developed a system of irrigation canals that were used to replenish the fields with water from the reservoirs after the flood.
+When the floodwaters subsided and the fields dried out, the plants withered and died.
+The Nile left behind mud that required copious watering in the scorching Egyptian sun.
+To avoid constantly obtaining water from the river, the ancient Egyptians attempted to capture as much flood water as they could.
+They built reservoirs out of mud bricks to capture and store the water.
+They also developed a system of irrigation canals that replenished the fields with water from the reservoirs after the flood.

-To lift the water from the canal they used a tool called a shaduf.
-A shaduf was a large pole balanced on a crossbeam, with a rope and bucket on one end and a heavy counter weight at the other.
+They used a tool called a shaduf to lift the water from the canal.
+A shaduf was a large pole balanced on a crossbeam, with a rope and bucket on one end and a heavy counterweight at the other.
 The bucket was dropped into the canal by pulling on the rope.
 The farmer then lowered the weight and raised the pail of water.
 The pail was then dumped onto the field as he turned the pole around.

-Knowing now all that Ancient Egyptians achieved it is easy to understand why they are still considered among one of the greatest civilisations to have ever lived.
-Now that you know the history of Ancient Egypt why not have a read of our articles on places in Egypt that you should visit: Top Things to Do in Egypt, Top 10 Things to do in Egypt with Amazing Tips , Top Adventures to Have in Egypt , Egypt’s Most Attractive Summer Destinations, Restored Historical Sites to Visit in Egypt and Unique Places to Visit in Cairo that Will Help You Learn about Egypt’s History.
+Knowing now all that the Ancient Egyptians achieved, it is easy to understand why they are still considered one of the greatest civilisations ever.
+Now that you know the history of Ancient Egypt, why not read our articles on places in Egypt that you should visit: Top Things to Do in Egypt, Top 10 Things to do in Egypt with Amazing Tips , Top Adventures to Have in Egypt , Egypt’s Most Attractive Summer Destinations, Restored Historical Sites to Visit in Egypt and Unique Places to Visit in Cairo that Will Help You Learn about Egypt’s History.

 Leave a comment